 1. Use a State-developed high hazard inspection targeting system based on available State data; or 2.
 Use a high hazard inspection targeting system based on OSHA Instruction [CPL 02-00-025, Scheduling System for Programmed Inspections](#) (1/4/1995), which is based on Bureau of Labor Statistics (BLS) injury/illness rate data.
-The Office of Statistical Analysis will make these Statespecific lists available to a State for 2009, upon request.
+The Office of Statistical Analysis will make these Statespecific lists available to a State for 2010, upon request.
 This option may not be available in future years; or

-3. Use OSHA's Site-Specific Targeting 2009 inspection plan.
-The plan is based on establishment-specific employer DART and DAFWII data obtained through the 2008 Data Initiative.
+3. Use OSHA's Site-Specific Targeting 2010 inspection plan.
+The plan is based on establishment-specific employer Days Away, Restricted, or Transferred (DART) and Days Away from Work Injury and Illness (DAFWII) data obtained through the 2009 Data Initiative.
 The Office of Statistical Analysis will provide a list of high-rate employers within the State and criteria for inspection categories upon request.